ribatebalelo/Cybersecurity_ChatBot/README.md

 <summary><b>Malware & Ransomware</b></summary>

 - Types of malware: viruses, spyware, trojans, adware
-- The 3-2-1 backup rule against ransomware
+- The 3-2-1 backup rule against ransomware (Cichonski et al., 2012)
 - Safe download sources and antivirus recommendations
 - What to do if you're hit by ransomware
 </details>